“We’re all just one bad decision away from being our next patient.”

 Turning around so they can snicker without our patient seeing them I smirk at them for their ignorance and shake my head, then smile at Violet with affirmation because I know exactly what she’s talking about, who in fact is not crazy at all.

 “Chakras… that’s what you’re describing “Violet” are chakras.
-They are energy centers that we have in our bodies and when they get blocked they can get out of alignment and caused us a great deal of pain and distress .”
+They are energy centers that we have in our bodies and when they get blocked they can get out of alignment and cause us a great deal of pain and distress .”

 Violet’s eyes get huge and then she looks up from the twig between her fingers that she has been in fidgeting with.